MikeLanier/JXML/README.md

 # JXML
-A simple app I'll use to learn how to read and write XML files from Java
+A simple app I'll use to learn how to read and write XML files from Java.